Hire in Sweden

 |372,400 and above||13,900|

 Sweden has one of the most highly developed welfare systems in the world.
-Employers deduct social insurance contributions from employee wages on a monthly basis and remit them to the Swedish Tax Agency using the PAYE system.
+Employers deduct social insurance contributions from employee wages on a monthly basis and remit them to the Swedish Tax Agency using the pay-as-you-earn (PAYE) system.

 Employee Social Security Contributions – Employees must make a 7% contribution towards the public social security system with a cap at an annual income of SEK 538,700 (maximum contribution SEK 37,700).